 Dr. Todd Pawlicki is a Professor and Vice-Chair for Medical Physics.
 He is also the Director of the Division of Medical Physics overseeing all the clinical and research Medical Physicists in the Department.

 He serves on numerous Department Committees including the Faculty Merits & Promotions Committee, the Committee on Committees, the Executive Finance Committee, the Faculty Climate & Development Committee, and the RMAS Council, an Advisory Board to the Chair comprised of senior Department Leaders.
-He has served a multiple committees within UC San Diego including Chair Search committees, Radiation Safety Committee and the UC San Diego School of Medicine Core Curriculum Committee.
+He has served or is serving on multiple committees within UC San Diego including Chair Search committees, Radiation Safety Committee, the UC San Diego School of Medicine Core Curriculum Committee, and the University Committee on Academic Personnel.
 He is also involved in resident education and is the Director of the Leadership & Professionalism Course for the Medical and Physics Residents.